psg-study-projects/demos/php/change-maker/README.md

 Here are the details of the code challenge.
 Please complete 24 hours prior to your interview.
-Please email the completed product to mbos@switch.com, yaguilar@switch.com, lvillarino@switch.com, and JRaub@switch.com as well as copy me to keep a copy for our file.

 Code Challenge!
 We would like for you to write an API endpoint in PHP, which upon execution accepts two arguments.